Chunkys0up7/AttemptTwoPractioner/mcp_project_backend/docs/PHASE_2_CORE_FUNCTIONALITY_CHECKLIST.md

 # PHASE 2: CORE FUNCTIONALITY CHECKLIST (�� High Priority)

 > **Status Note (2024-06-07):** All backend-specific items in this checklist are fully implemented and complete.
+API documentation and devlog updated as per instructions.md.
 Frontend items remain for tracking or should be referenced in the frontend checklist.

 ## Phase 2 Core Starter Structure: COMPLETE